 Every month, families can receive a box of STEM-related, innovative learning activities for the next generation’s engineers, programmers, and mathematicians.
-Kids can do anything from puzzles and brain-teasers to model building; there are numerous exercises to enjoy and subjects to discover.
+Kids can do anything from puzzles and brain-teasers to model building; there are numerous enjoyable exercises and subjects to discover.

 Why You Should Be Adding STEM to Your Homeschool Curriculum

 STEM stands for Science, Technology, Engineering, and Mathematics.
 Teaching STEM in homeschool at younger ages becomes common.
 And this is for a good reason.
 Although we have been integrating these subjects for decades, a STEM homeschool curriculum combines them in a fun and interactive way.

 Some homeschoolers have already started incorporating the STEM curriculum into the learning plan.
 It allows all children to learn in an interactive and fun way and motivates them to learn.
 The children can experiment at their own time, fail and succeed in enhancing problem-solving skills.
 Even preschool and kindergarten students are starting to reap the benefits of a STEM-incorporated curriculum.
 Teaching students STEM at home can lead to many benefits both now and later in their life.
 Here are some of the most prominent ways in which an early homeschool education affects:

 STEM prepares students for the future job market

 There is no denying that this world is continually advancing and with it, so is the job market.
 More and more jobs are being created in science, technology, engineering, and mathematics.
-By introducing your children to STEM early, you can make sure they get ahead for jobs within these industries.
-With the Piper computer kit, students can learn how to program and build a computer, which gives a great basic understanding of the computer and programming world.
+By introducing your children to STEM early, you can ensure they get ahead for jobs within these industries.
+Students can learn how to program and build a computer with the Piper computer kit, which gives a great basic understanding of the computer and programming world.